 More information is available from www.wales.nhs.uk/bsw

 Phone number: 0800 294 3370.

 The Northern Ireland Bowel Cancer Screening Programme offers screening every two years to all men and women aged 60 to 71.
 After your first screening test you will be sent another invitation and screening kit every two years for as long as you remain within the screening age group.

 Full information on the programme is available at www.cancerscreening.hscni.net

 Phone number: 0800 015 2514.

 Screening ages are set to reflect the fact that bowel cancer occurs most commonly in people over the age of 60, and it is usually a slow growing disease.
-If you are concerned about bowel cancer but not experiencing symptoms and don't qualify for the screening programme, you could order a screening kit online from several, reputable private laboratories for example POCL (www.pocl.co.uk) at an average cost of £25.00.
-You will be supplied with an FOBt kit, a return mailer envelope and full instructions.
-Samples are analysed in a dedicated laboratory and the results are returned to you within 10 days.
+If you have symptoms, you should see your GP.
+If you are concerned about bowel cancer but not experiencing symptoms and don't qualify for the screening programme, you could order a screening kit online from several, reputable private laboratories.
+Testing kits are also available from some pharmacies.
+The self-

 If the private test gave a positive or unclear result, you would then have to consult your GP.
-At the Glasgow Colorectal Centre, we are happy to perform a colonoscopy if a positive test has been received from a private laboratory.
+At the Glasgow Colorectal Centre, Richard Molloy and Graham MacKay we are happy to perform a colonoscopy if a positive test has been received from a private laboratory.
 We do not recommend other bowel screening kits where you test the sample yourself, as the results could be inaccurate even if you follow the instructions carefully.